hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_network_rule_set.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Azure Container Registry Network ruleset.
+* `id` - The ID of the Azure Container Registry Network rule set.

 -> **NOTE:** This Identifier is unique to Terraform and doesn't map to an existing object within Azure.